-Inappropriate use of baby bottle has a central role in the etiology and severity of ECC.
+Inappropriate use of baby bottles has a central role in the etiology and severity of ECC.
 The rationale is the prolonged bedtime use of bottles with sweet content, especially lactose.
-Most of the studies have shown significant correlation between ECC and bottle-feeding and sleeping with a bottle.
+Most of the studies have shown a significant correlation between ECC and bottle-feeding and sleeping with a bottle.

-Although breastfeeding provides the perfect nutrition for infant, and there are a number of health benefits to the breastfed child, including a reduced risk of gastrointestinal and respiratory infections, however, frequent and prolonged contact of enamel with human milk has been shown to result in acidiogenic conditions and softening of enamel.
+Although breastfeeding provides the perfect nutrition for infants, and there are a number of health benefits to the breastfed child, including a reduced risk of gastrointestinal and respiratory infections, however, frequent and prolonged contact of enamel with human milk has been shown to result in acidogenic conditions and softening of enamel.

-We are passionate in providing quality pediatric and orthodontic dentistry services to babies, infants, children, and adults belonging to the City of Goodyear, Surprise, Scottsdale and Verrado, in Arizona!
+We are passionate about providing quality pediatric and orthodontic dentistry services to babies, infants, children, and adults belonging to the City of Goodyear, Surprise, Scottsdale, and Verrado, in Arizona!

-Dr. Olga and team specializes in the treatment and care of young children and special needs patients.
-Our dental hygienists and team are all specialty trained in pediatric care and orthodontic services and have a love for their jobs working with children.
+Dr. Olga and their team specialize in the treatment and care of young children and special needs patients.
+Our dental hygienists and team are all specially trained in pediatric care and orthodontic services and have a love for their jobs working with children.